azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 // Append it to a parent container const container = document.getElementById('container');
 container.appendChild(newDiv);

-3. What is Event Bubbling and how does it work
+3. What is Event Bubbling and how does it work?
 Event Bubbling occurs when an event starts from the child element and propagates upwards to parent elements.

 Example: